 In this class you will also learn to effectively communicate using technical writing.
 This is an important practice because after your graduation from ODU you will be forced to communicate in writing.
 I want to force you to do it right now what you will be anyway forced to do later in your professional life.
 The advantage of doing it right now is that I will guide you through the process and any issue you might have now with your written communication skills will not hurt your professional credibility and reputation.
-As a professional engineer, you will be involved in engineering design work, which, indeed, require calculations (what we like!) but it also requires oral and written communication.
-It does not matter how good your design is if you do not effectively communicate your results.
+As a professional engineer, you will be involved in engineering design work, which, indeed, require calculations (what we like!) but it also requires oral and written communicate your results.
 Let us learn that art together.
 I am still learning, as it is a non-stop process.
 To that end, in this class I will ask you to give written details of the whole solving process you use in every single problem.
 We will follow the attached general rubric to grade this.
 We will also have a semester-long final project that has to be well structured and articulated in both calculation process and writing.
+This final project will gradually grow over the course of the semester.